Artchibald/WTW-illustrator-script/README.md

 - Remove extension .svg
 - Fixed space in layer names bug

+The contact sheet should be more legible now as a result.

 These were done using what is called regex.

 Sent to Diane as an updated version with the 3 new features.

 There were some typescript errors which are fully rectified too.

+Also been refactoring and tweaking the readme and files at https://github.com/Artchibald/WTW-illustrator-script

+This may be useful notes if you need someone else to work on this in the distant future.
+It should help them get up to speed faster.

+I don't know if WTW uses Github.com but I can grant admin rights to anyone who requires it.

 I think I will be needing your next project to start on tomorrow if at all possible.